g-leech/argmin-gravitas/_posts/2017-12-01-why-no-philosopher.markdown

 	 "<i>In philosophy we are not laying foundations but tidying a room, in the process of which we have to touch everything a dozen times.</i>"
 	<br><br>
 <!-- -->
-	The standard rejoinder to this rejoinder is to ask for a single natural language concept which has been successfully "tidied" (analysed or dissolved) in this way.
+	The standard rejoinder to this rejoinder is to ask for <a href="{{hue}}">a single natural language concept</a> which has been successfully "tidied" (analysed or dissolved) in this way.
 	</li>
 	<br><br>
 <!--  -->